rellaner/awesome-position-based-quantum-cryptography/Contributing.md

 # Purpose and Goal
 This list aims to provide an always up-to-date overview over the academic literature on position-based quantum cryptography (PBQC), a growing field of study within quantum cryptography.
 The overview is categorised to make the relevance of a paper easily comprehensible.
-This list should facilitate entering the topic and make the process of getting an overview efficient.
+The list should facilitate entering the topic and make the process of getting an overview efficient.

 Contributions from the community are welcomed and wanted!